pgattic/canon/README.md

 This is meant to help streamline searching for verses from the commandline.
 With this configuration, commands like `canon "1 John 4:19-20"` can be abbreviated to the much more succinct `canon 1jhn4:19-20`.
 Note that Canon's use of these aliases is case-insensitive.

+Creating a canon text is as simple as organizing it in the structure defined here, and hosting it as a public Git repo.
+Canon is expected to be able to organize the installation and removal of texts by utilizing git, and assigning them a location in the "priority" attribute of the top-level "config.json".